 The system can benefit both landlord and tenant, provided the property owner is comfortable with having some uncertainty around their income stream.

-COVID-19 has led many business owners to re-examine their leases and to hold discussions with landlords to reach agreements in order to cope with the implications of lockdowns and reduced turnover.
+Financial pressures are leading many business owners to re-examine their leases and to hold discussions with landlords to reach agreements in order to cope with the implications of increased running costs and reduced turnover.

 The relationship between a property owner and his or her commercial tenant is a partnership and some are of the belief that turnover rent arrangements strengthen that partnership due to their mutually beneficial nature.

-For the retail and leisure sectors where it is straightforward to calculate turnover; turnover rents could certainly be the best solution to the financial pressures created by COVID-19.
+For the retail and leisure sectors where it is straightforward to calculate turnover; turnover rents could certainly be the best solution to financial pressures.

 If you need advice about negotiating a commercial lease, whether you are a property owner or a commercial tenant, don’t hesitate to get in touch with our commercial property team.
 You can call 01782 205000 or email firstname.lastname@example.org